grav3yardshawty/WhiteSur-Leopard/README.md

 2. Paste the "chrome" folder from the repository into the profile folder
 3. Restart firefox, and enjoy! at least until you realize how broken the theme is

+You will also most likely want to customize the toolbar to put the buttons to the right places.
+If you're used to them being in a certain spot, this theme will probably be really annoying to use

+At the very least its pretty to look at until you click too many buttons

    At the very least its pretty to look at until you click too many buttons